 good precision.
 As a rule of thumb, the precision should be at least

-possible with any factor, or if the recall is very low (< 0.5
+possible with any factor, or if the recall is very low (< 0.5), this

 pair of words might simply not be a good fit for ngram-based error